Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

 However, there are some differences that you should keep in mind.

 ## Refreshing the Fields
-The most important difference is that **if a new field was added**, then the field will not show up automatically in Yomichan.
+The most important difference is that if a new field was added or a field has been renamed, then **the field will not show up automatically in Yomichan**.
 The only way to refresh the fields as of writing this (2022/09/06) is to change the `Model` at the top right hand corner to something else, and then switching back to `JP Mining Note`.